-We focus primarily on private weekly lessons, which are one-on-one lessons between a student and teacher.
+We teach private weekly lessons, which means one-on-one lessons with the same teacher on the same day and time each week.
 We do offer some pair lesson options (two students and one teacher), depending on the instrument and the age of the students.
 We also offer group lessons, or classes, throughout the year, on specific subjects.
-Past group classes have included American Idol Audition Techniques, Taylor Swift Vocal Performance, Led Zeppelin Guitar Group and Blues Jams Sessions.

-Pricing varies based on the length of the lesson and the type of lesson (group, private, pair, etc).
-We suggest chatting with our studio about your specific interests and we’ll be glad to make a recommendation for what might best meet your needs.
+We charge a monthly fee based on the length of the lesson and the type of lesson (private, pair, group, etc).
+We do NOT charge a registration fee for lessons.
+The most popular lesson option, our 30-minute private weekly lessons, is $140 a month.
+If you have any questions about pricing, you can chat with our studio about your specific interests and we’ll be glad to make a recommendation for what might best meet your needs.

 A majority of our lessons are taught between the hours of 3:00-8:00 PM, Monday through Friday, but schedule availability varies depending on the studio and the teacher.
 We work to find a day and time that fits best in your schedule and that matches you with a teacher who will help you meet your specific goals.
-We do offer daytime slots for adults and homeschool students as well as Saturday spots at our Cahaba Heights and Mountain Brook studios for students who have a busy schedule during the week.
+We do offer daytime slots, perfect for adults and homeschool students as well as Saturday spots at our Mountain Brook studio for students who have a busy schedule during the week.

 They sure are!
 We believe that consistency is key when it comes to taking lessons, and times like summer break can be some of the most productive and fun months for a musician.
 With less school work and more time to play music, younger students can progress further, faster during the summer.
 Another benefit of staying in lessons year-round is that you get to keep your preferred lesson time and teacher.